499602D2/tg-launchbot/README.md

 After the dependencies are installed and you have a redis-server instance running, you can run the bot with `python3 launchbot.py -start`.
 Once you have set up the bot, you can run the bot in the background with `nohup` – in this case, it's advisable to add the `-debug` flag to prevent the flooding of the `nohup.out` file: `nohup python3 launchbot.py -start -debug &`.

-**🖥 Data structures**
+## Data
 The bot creates the following supporting files under `../launchbot/`:

-SQLite: `launchbot-data.db`: houses all data the bot needs to operate, including launch information, statistics, etc.
+SQLite: `launchbot-data.db`: houses all data the bot needs to operate, including launch information, statistics, chat information, etc.

-Redis: redis is an in-memory database used to cache various responses: this speeds up various operations and reduces disk IO operations.
+Redis: used to cache various responses and statistics.

 JSON: `bot-settings.json`: used to configure the bot by setting the Telegram bot API key, alongside with some other configuration information.

 You can specify your personal account's Telegram user ID in bot_settings.json in the form `owner: "your_user_id"`.
 This disabled the logging of commands sent by you, and sends a notification for new feedback.

-**🔒 Privacy**
+## Privacy

 The bot stores every interaction (i.e. command) sent to it if logging is enabled, alongside with a truncated, unsalted SHA-1 hash of the user ID.
 No text messages are stored, aside from text sent as a reply to a feedback request message.
 The bot's privacy settings forbid the bot from reading regular text, as in text messages which have not tagged the bot (@botusername) or are not a reply to a message sent by the bot (these are not logged, unless they're a reply to a feedback message.)